 A potential disadvantage – due to its immersive nature – is that viewers might look the wrong way and miss the actual action.

 The tech setup for 360 live videos has probably never been easier.
+A 360 camera for live streaming can now be bought on Amazon.
 The first videos I’ve done used an attachment to my iPhone.
 That’s still an option today.

 The Insta360 Nano gets attached to your iPhone, and you stream from there.